reyna-abhyankar/virena.github.io/index.md

 ### Code()

 I love the FizzBuzz problem because it's so simple, but people think too fast.
-Here's the solution:
+The objective is as follows:
+For all numbers from 1 to n,
+   print "Fizz" if the number is divisble by 3 print "Buzz" if the number is divisible by 5 print "FizzBuzz" if the number is divisible by both 3 and 5 print the number if none of the above conditions apply Here's the solution:
 ```
-# For all numbers from 1 to n,
-#   print "Fizz" if the number is divisble by 3
-#   print "Buzz" if the number is divisible by 5
-#   print "FizzBuzz" if the number is divisible by both 3 and 5
-#   print the number if none of the above conditions apply
 def fizzbuzz(n):
     for i in range(1,n+1):
         if i % 3 == 0: